-Explain that the second sentence is about Ahmed, not Aisha, so the first "rule" of the activity is to change the subject.
-Also point out the similarities in the two sentences, noting that "at the stove" is a prepositional phrase telling where Aisha was and "in the garden" is the same kind prepositional phrase telling where Ahmed was.
-Similarly, "stirring bean soup" and "picking green vegetables" are the same kind of phrase in each sentence.
+Explain that the second sentence is about a mother, not a woodcarver, so the first "rule" of the activity is to change the subject.
+Also point out the similarities in the two sentences, noting that the phrase after the comma in each case is an adverb that tells more about the verb (came in the first sentence, walked in the second.)